NB-NutBoi/NB-NutBoi/README.md

-Hi! if you have found this page, it means you are interested in me, if so, please note:
+Hi! if you have found this page, it means you are interested in me or what i do, if so, please note:

 - I have no idea what i'm doing please send help.
 - Psychological help.
+- Donuts are overrated.
+- HPL2 Hates all.
+No exceptions.

+Things i'm working on at the moment:

-Working on Amnesia: Remodded, alone.
+Working on Amnesia: Remodded, alone.<br />
-Working on 2 undisclosed FNF mods.
+Working on 2 undisclosed FNF mods.<br />
+Working on an Amnesia: TDD Custom Story.<br />